mnewswanger/www-mikenewswanger-com/content/posts/2018/meltdown-spectre-performance.md

 Question view pages give us a good basis for comparison as each page has a very similar and consistent workload associated with it.
 For comparison purposes, I've also included averages from 2017 and 2016 for historical comparison.

-SQL, Redis, HTTP, Tag Engine, and Elastic times are all averaged across the number of requests made to each service.
+SQL, Redis, HTTP, Tag Engine, and ElasticSearch times are all averaged across the number of requests made to each service.
 Each request could have zero or more calls to each service.

 Date | Time to Response | .Net Time | SQL Time | Redis Time
 --- | --- | --- | --- | ---